 |Initial Application Approval Rate||2022||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

-As the table and the below chart show, Louisiana has been, over time, gotten better than the national average of Initial Applications going back to at least 2010.
+As the table and the below chart show, Louisiana has been ahead of the national average at the Initial Applications level going back to at least 2011.
 In 2020, Louisiana ranked 16th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have improved in Louisiana over the last few years, they still are better than the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Louisiana Reconsideration Approval Over Time